 Wonder Woman's budget is so important to the discussion of gender in Hollywood.
 The film was made for just under $150 million.
 That's way shy of Man of Steel's $225 million budget, but still ahead of something like Marvel's Ant-Man, made for $130 million.
 The point is, Patty Jenkins got to be in the superhero ballpark, financially, which is sadly unprecedented for a woman.
 Superhero films with women in lead roles aren't usually given that kind of chance, nor are women-directed blockbusters of any kind.

 If anything, superhero films are probably the best place to take risks on young filmmakers.
-As it stands, young men are getting those opportunities for no discernible reason.
+As it stands, young men are getting those opportunities for no discernable reason.
 "Some of these younger filmmakers are being massively supported by a factory.
 If you have the right support team, you can give opportunities to younger filmmakers," says Talalay.
 "Therefore, we should be opening the doors even wider and giving more opportunities."
-It does seem unlikely that inexperienced filmmakers are showing up on set to direct massive action-set pieces on the fly.
-There are enormous teams in place to pre-plan so much of what ends up on the screen.
+It does seem unlikely that inexperienced filmmakers are showing up on set to direct massive action set-pieces on the fly.
+There are enormous teams in place to pre-plan so much of what ends up onscreen.

 If your response to that is that you don't care if the director is a woman, but rather that the best person is hired for the job, you're missing the point.
 "You see that comment under any kind of feminist talk about anything," says Talalay.
 "It's not a meritocracy.
 It's a business, and it's an art form.
 If you aren't talking about it, and you aren't pushing to give women opportunities, how are they ever going to show that they can do it?
 It's just not realistic.
 What does that mean?
 There's no test."